isomerpages/nlb-learning/_reading/Adults & Seniors/Programmes.md

 ## **How To Fall In Love with Classics**
 ![Alt text for image on Isomer site](/images/reading/adults-seniors/classics.png)

-How to Fall in Love with Classics is a lecture series that introduces canonical and beloved works of literature to a wide audience.
-This series will equip attendees with the relevant literary and historical contexts and inspire reflections on the title’s relevance to our lives today.

-Click [here](https://go.gov.sg/nlblitarts){:target="_blank"} for the latest programme listings.

-Click [here](https://www.facebook.com/howtofallinlovewithclassics/){:target="_blank"} for past lectures.
+How to Fall in Love with Classics was a lecture series anchored by literary critic and poet Gwee Li Sui that ran for ten seasons from January 2018 – May 2022.
+Each season looked at classics within a particular genre or theme, ranging from graphic novels to animal fiction.
+Covering a wide swath of literary classics across time and space, the series introduced attendees to canonical works by writers such as Jorge Luis Borges, Natsume Soseki and Jane Austen, as well as Singaporean authors like Catherine Lim and Arthur Yap.
+To rewatch past lectures, click [here](https://www.facebook.com/howtofallinlovewithclassics/posts).

+Look out for the new series A Bridge to the Classics starting in September 2022!

 ## **SG Author Series**